ZeroQLi/AdventOfCode/README.md

 # ZeroQL's 2023 advent of code
-These are my solutions to the 2022 advent of code challenges.
-Originally written with love in python but now in C++
+These are my solutions to the 2023 advent of code challenges.To be solved with python (and C++?, heven't decided)

 This is definitely not efficient code but i'm proud of myself regardless.